Sonderborg – The future zero carbon city

 - Sonderborg retrofitting package

-In Sonderborg, a total of 7 social housing departments will be fully retrofitted to reduce energy consumption, improve indoor climate and support Sonderborg in becoming a carbon-neutral city in 2029.
+In Sonderborg, a total of 45 social housing apartment buildings will be fully retrofitted to reduce energy consumption, improve indoor climate and support Sonderborg in becoming a carbon-neutral city in 2029.